Marcelo Casas: Panathinaikos

 On 10 December 2010, it was reported that Casas' former youth club, Primera División Paraguaya team Libertad would sue Panathinaikos for breach of trust.
 Casas travelled to Greece in 2009 to trial with Panathinaikos after Libertad received an invitation from Panathinaikos to trial the player for 30 days.
 According to Libertad, Panathinaikos asked Libertad for a one-month extension as the player was passing the trials.
 In that time, Panathinaikos convinced Casas to continue at the club without Libertad's permission, using the invitation as a trick, and the player signed for the club when he turned 18 years old.
-Libertad detailed that the club deserved expenses due to forming the player:
+Libertad detailed that the club deserved expenses due to forming the player.

-"We brought him from the interior, we looked after him, we gave him food, we gave him home health, we formed him for four years to become a Libertad player and he is taken.
-It is a similar case to Juan Iturbe".

-The player signed with the club on a Spanish passport, and was team mates with Greece under-21 player Giorgos Machlelis and Australia under-20 player Robert Stambolziev.
+Under the tenure of Portuguese coach Jesualdo Ferreira during the 2010–11 and 2011–12 seasons, Casas worked the men’s team.
+He cited Ferreira as a Teacher and teammate Jean-Alain Boumsong as a role model.

 22 de Septiembre

 Casas featured for 22 de Septiembre during the 2015 Primera División B Nacional.
 In October 2015, he featured during the promotion play-offs against Liga Ovetense as the latter eventually gained promotion to the 2016 División Intermedia.
 Subsequently, 22 de Septiembre were then forced to play a promotion play off against the runner-up of the Primera División B Metropolitana in order to ascend to the 2016 División Intermedia.
 In November 2015, Casas featured in both fixtures of the play-off against Club Fulgencio Yegros as 22 de Septiembre were defeated 4−2 on penalties after a 2−2 aggregate score.